|We Start Running the Boston Marathon in 2017-04-17 11:15:00 GMT-04:00!|

 Where does the donated money go?

-Does the Registration Fee count as part of my minimum fundraising requirement?
+Can any of those up-front payments (registration fee to HCMC or to the BAA, etc.) count as part of my minimum fundraising requirement?

 Is the Registration Fee ever refundable?
 And are any of my donors' donations ever refundable?

 No. The Registration Fee and all donations made are wholly nonrefundable in all cases (e.g., even if you get injured the day after you register).
 We do this in fairness to our charities and to our other participants, and also because providing refunds would be crazy-making (this is an all-volunteer effort).

 Traditionally, demand for slots has vastly exceeded supply.
 We try to ensure diverse participation across Houses and the Yard.
 We also want both inexperienced and somewhat experienced runners; both first-time and veteran HCMC participants; and some non-undergraduates (resident deans/tutors/proctors, etc.) in addition to the undergrads that will constitute the large majority of participants.
 Individuals who demonstrate their interest by participating in runs posted to our listserv, and by posting their own runs, will receive priority.
 Priority also goes to those who will be on campus next year, as new participants rely heavily on the wisdom of our veteran participants (not to mention the fact that a healthy number of veteran participants are necessary to maintain a sustainable Harvard College running community).

 What if I really want to participate in HCMC?
 Is there any way to increase my chances of getting a slot?

 Yes!
 It's quite simple, actually!
 Participate actively in HCMC events, by going on runs posted to the listserv and by posting your own runs to the listserv!